 - pinch salt

-- Heat half and half, milk, sugar and salt in a saucepan over medium high heat until bubbles begin to form around the edges and it is just about to boil.
+- Heat half and half, cream, sugar, honey, milk powder, and salt in a saucepan over medium high heat until bubbles begin to form around the edges and it is just about to boil.
 Remove from heat, add the mint leaves and steep for one hour.
 The mixture will be a pale green and have a strong herbal mint flavor.
 If the flavor isn't minty enough for your taste, add mint extract.

 - Pour the mixture through a sieve and into a bowl.
 Cool in the refrigerator for 2 hours or until the ice cream base is cold.
 Alternately, place the bowl into a larger bowl filled with ice and stir for 15 minutes, or until the base is cold.

-- Pour base into the frozen bowl of your ice cream machine.
-Churn according to manufacturer's directions.
+- When ready to freeze, add the vanilla and mint extract (if using) and pour base into the frozen bowl of your ice cream machine.
+Churn according to manufacturer’s directions.
 Mine takes about 20-30 minutes.

 - Meanwhile melt the chocolate in the microwave.
 Break it up into chunks and place in a microwave safe bowl.
 Microwave on high for 1½ minutes.
 Stir chocolate with a rubber spatula until fully melted and smooth.
 Pour the chocolate into a gallon sized zip-top bag and seal.

 - When ice cream is nearly done (it will be soft set), drizzle half of the chocolate over the bottom of the container in which you will store your ice cream (I prefer a standard loaf pan).